ViniciusAlmeid4/ViniciusAlmeid4/README.md

 - 🔭 I'm a **software engineer student** and a **full stack developer**.
 - 🌱 Learning JavaScript, Node.js, Node-Red, SQL and I've used C#, C e PHP to evolve my logic and algorithms skills.
-- ⚡ Most of my recent projects are made inside the company I work for, so I'll not make them public due to sensitive data already inside the projects.
+- ⚡ Most of my recent projects are made inside the company I work for, so I'll not make them public due to sensitive data and inside information from inside the projects.

 ##
 [![Seu Nome GitHub Stats](https://github-readme-stats.vercel.app/api?username=ViniciusAlmeid4&show_icons=true&theme=merko )](https://github.com/ViniciusAlmeid4)